drawsmcgraw/why-salt/README.md

 ## Documentation
 Have you seen [the docs](http://docs.saltstack.com) lately?
 Documentation is not an afterthought with Saltstack.
-It's entire project unto itself.
+It's an entire project unto itself.

 * Need an introduction to all things Salt?
 Start with [the tutorials](http://docs.saltstack.com/en/latest/topics/tutorials/index.html)
 * Heard about the Reactor system?
 It's [right here](http://docs.saltstack.com/en/latest/topics/reactor/index.html)